-The Nature Trust of New Brunswick is a charitable land conservation organization which focuses on conserving and stewarding private land, while engaging with others about the importance of protecting our province’s unique natural heritage and biodiversity.
+The Nature Trust of New Brunswick is a charitable land trust focusing on conserving and stewarding land, and engaging the public on the importance of protecting our province’s unique natural heritage and biodiversity.
 We envision a New Brunswick where our heritage of unique biological and geological diversity is valued and protected for the health and sustainability for future generations.

-Since 1987, we have conserved over 11,000 acres (4,000 hectares) of ecologically significant land in more than 70 beautiful and diverse nature preserves throughout New Brunswick.
+Since 1987, we have conserved over 4,000 hectares (11,000 acres) of ecologically significant land in more than 75 beautiful and ecologically diverse nature preserves throughout New Brunswick.

 With the help of our amazing and dedicated members and volunteers, we steward these nature preserves to ensure long-term ecological integrity.
-We value community engagement as an integral part of our organization.
-The Nature Trust began as a grassroots organization, led by dedicated volunteers, and we continue to do our important work because of volunteers of all ages and abilities.
+We value community engagement as an integral part of our organization, as the Nature Trust began as a grassroots organization, led by dedicated volunteers, and we continue to do our important work because of volunteers of all ages and abilities.